 If you haven’t considered increasing your customer engagement budget yet, it’s high time you should scale it so that you can benefit from the available tools and resources.
 Stick to performance marketing campaigns to avoid going over budget.

 9. Provide Excellent Customer Support

 When it comes to online businesses, there’s nothing more important than customer support service.
-Whether it’s in the form of chatbots or live communication, your e-commerce business should have a streamlined customer care service.
+Whether it’s in the form of chatbots, live communication, or a ticketing system, your e-commerce business should have a streamlined customer care service.
 Keeping customers happy should not only be the responsibility of the help desk.
 Everybody should take responsibility for it.

 10. Create a Mobile App

 If your store doesn’t have a mobile app yet, you must consider creating one for your business now.
 Many buyers prefer to shop using their smartphones.
 If you don’t have an app, you’ll miss out on a huge chunk of customers who feel more comfortable shopping online.

 Keep in mind, the process of customer engagement is ongoing and never ending.
 If you keep your entire focus on selling, sooner or later, you’re going to lose a lot of shoppers.